Dynamic clustering for heterophilic stochastic block models with time-varying node memberships

 We now compare our method against other methods designed to estimate communities for the model \eqref{eq:adjacency_matrix}.
-Two natural candidates are our debiasing-and-smoothing method where the bandwidth is set to be $r=0$ (i.e., ``Singleton,'' where each network's community is estimated using only that network) and $r=1$ (i.e., ``All,'' where each network's community is estimated by equally weighting all the networks).
+Two natural candidates are our debiasing-and-smoothing method where the bandwidth is set to be $r=0$ (i.e., ``Singleton,'' where each network's community is estimated using only that network) and $r=1$ (i.e., ``All,'' where each network's community is estimated by equally weighting all the networks), analogous to \cite{lei2020bias}.
+We also compare KD-SoS to a method that uses a bandwidth selection procedure to aggregate information across layers by summing the corresponding networks.
+This is analogous to the method proposed by \cite{pensky2019spectral} (henceforth called the ``PZ'' method).
+In this simulation study, we use the same bandwidth selection for KD-SoS and PZ to demonstrate the clear impact of debiasing the sum of squared adjacency matrices.
 We measure the performance of each of the three methods by computing the relative Hamming distance between $\hat{M}^{(t)}$ and $M^{(t)}$, averaged across all time $t \in \mathcal{T}$ (i.e., a smaller metric implies better performance).
 Our results are shown in Figure \ref{fig:simulation_stationary_all-cleaned}.
-In the first simulation suite, we hold network density $\rho_n=0.5$ but vary the community switching rate $\gamma$ from $0$ to $0.1$ (i.e., stable communities to rapidly changing communities).
+In the first simulation suite, we hold the network density $\rho_n=0.5$ but vary the community switching rate $\gamma$ from $0$ to $0.1$ (i.e., from stable communities to rapidly changing communities).
 Across the 50 trials for each value of $\gamma$, we see that KD-SoS (blue) can retain a small Hamming error below 0.2 across a wide range of $\gamma$.